Math Doubts

 $\,\,\,\therefore\,\,\,\,\,\,$ $\displaystyle \large \lim_{x \,\to\, 0}{\normalsize \dfrac{a^{\displaystyle \normalsize x}-1}{x}}$ $\,=\,$ $\ln{a}$

-This mathematical equation is used as a formula in calculus to find the limit of functions in which the exponential functions are involved.
+It is used as a formula to find the limit of a function in which the exponential function is involved.

 Other forms